BluePinStudio/BluePinSite/collections/_posts/2026-01-01-promises-to-keep-and-miles-to-go-before-I-sleep.md

 I know you've probably heard this song a million times if you doom scroll on instagram or tiktok or youtube, but I would be remiss if I didn't include it.
 It's a certified banger fleeky yeet 6 7.

-{% include framework/shortcodes/youtube.html id='JjPtDl6EJ3o' %}
+{% include framework/shortcodes/youtube.html id='sJvA9r89VaA' %}
-_MONTAGEM XONADA by MXZI, DJ SAMIR, DJ JAVI26_
+_finding butterflies by BLISSFOOL_

 ## Comments & Reactions